ServBay + Docker Integration FAQ

 /Applications/ServBay/package/common/openssl/1.1.1u/cacert.pem

-There are several ways to make Docker containers trust ServBay User CA:
+There are several ways to make the container trust ServBay User CA:

-- Method 3: System-wide trust at runtime (via volume mount + custom entrypoint) — Useful when you want system-wide trust without building a new image, but willing to tweak the startup command.
+- Method 3: System-wide trust at runtime (via volume mount and custom startup command) – for granting system-wide trust at runtime without a custom build.

-Method 1: System-wide trust at build time (Dockerfile)
+Method 1: System-wide trust during image build (Dockerfile)

 /Applications/ServBay/ssl/private/ServBay-Private-CA-ECC-Root.crt